2020 Danish mink cull: Hearings

 On 13 November two officials testified to the commission, that Ministry of Food had indicated that "a total slaughter, including all breeding animals, is considered to be fatal for the industry".
 Allegedly, this assessment was supported by the Ministry of Justice and sent "up the system".
-Barbara Bertelsen explained at the hearing on 18 November that she had not been made aware of the problem with the lack of legal authority.
+Head of department in the Ministry of State Barbara Bertelsen explained at the hearing on 18 November that she had not been made aware of the problem with the lack of legal authority.

 The testimony of Minister of Health Magnus Heunicke showed that the Minister of Health had taken handwritten notes from the meeting in the coordination committee, where the decision had been made.
 He explained, among other things, that the head of department in the Ministry of Justice, Johan Legarth, had initiated the meeting by claiming that SSI had indicated that all mink should be culled for reasons of public health.
 This memo was contradicted by the Prime Minister's Chief of Staff, Martin Justesen, who did not perceive that Legarth had made this statement, and he added that it would be highly unusual for an official to open such a meeting by presenting a conclusion.

-Mette Frederiksen emphasised during her testimony that no one at the meeting on 3 November 2020 had mentioned the lack of legal authority and that this was a mistake.
+Frederiksen emphasised during her testimony that no one at the meeting on 3 November 2020 had mentioned the lack of legal authority and that this was a mistake.
 However, she did not want to blame anyone because, in her view, mistakes would be made during crisis management.

-In the Ministry of the Environment and Food's statement with respect to the lack of legal authority, the date when Mogens Jensen knew of the lack of legal authority was given as 7 November 2020.
-During the hearings, a number of documents were presented in which the date of this knowledge was said to be 5 or 6 November 2020, and in a submitted text message correspondence from the period, Mogens Jensen himself believed the date to be 5 November 2020.
+In the Ministry of the Environment and Food's statement with respect to the lack of legal authority, the date when Jensen knew of the lack of legal authority was given as 7 November 2020.
+During the hearings, a number of documents were presented in which the date of this knowledge was said to be 5 or 6 November 2020, and in a submitted text message correspondence from the period, Jensen himself believed the date to be 5 November 2020.
 Regarding the process surrounding the preparation of the Ministry of the Environment and Food's report, a number of documents with information about this had been classified by the government with reference to "the consideration of securing the government's internal and political decision-making process".